 27 God created [the] man in His own image, in the image of God He created him; male and female He created them.

 This verse doesn’t explicitly say that women are created in the image of God.
-However, the phrase “male and female He created them” does clearly imply it.
+However, the phrase “male and female He created them” does directly imply it.
 Even more clear is when God says “let them rule”.
 Them, being plural; i.e. Adam and Eve.

-When read in Hebrew with the definite article (“the“), some Christians say that only Adam was made in the image of God.
+However, when read in Hebrew with the definite article (“the“), some Christians say that only Adam was made in the image of God.
 However, they ignore the word “them” in verse 26 and also the following verse to make that assertion.

-The next verse is even more clear.
+Genesis 5 is even more clear.

 1 This is the book of the generations of Adam.
 In the day when God created man, He made him in the likeness of God.